circuitsim/electronic-circuit-simulation/DC Analysis/Modified Nodal Analysis.md

 # Modified Nodal Analysis

 For independent voltage sources, simple nodal analysis isn’t enough.
 To solve circuits with these elements, Modified Nodal Analysis (MNA) is required.
-Since current-controlled sources use a zero-valued voltage source as the control element, all controlled sources (except Voltage-Controlled Current Sources) consist of at least one independent voltage source, and MNA is needed to model these components.
+All controlled sources (except Voltage-Controlled Current Sources) consist of at least one independent voltage source, and MNA is needed to model these components too.

+## Example

 ![Circuit requiring MNA](../imgs/MNA.jpg)